ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 type int_pair = (int * int) [@@deriving yojson]
 ```

-A specific kind of PPX is associated with attributes: derivers.
-A deriver is a
+A specific kind of PPX is associated with attributes: derivers, a
 PPX that will generate (or _derive_) some code from a structure or signature
 item, such as a type definition.
 It is applied using the syntax above, where
 multiple derivers are separated by commas.
 Note that the generated code is added
 after the input code, which is left unmodified.

 Derivers are great for generating functions that depend on the structure of a
-defined type (this was the [example](#the-limits-of-manipulating-text-file)
+defined type (this was the example given in the [limits of manipulating text
-given in the limitation of preprocessor on text files).
-Indeed, exactly the
+files](#the-limits-of-manipulating-text-file)).
+Indeed, exactly the right amount
-right amount of information is passed to the PPX, and we also know that the PPX
+of information is passed to the PPX, and we also know that the PPX won't modify
-won't modify any part of the source.
+any part of the source.

 Example of derivers are:
 - [`ppx_show`](https://github.com/thierry-martinez/ppx_show), which generates